-Before installing a new or replacement woodburner, it is important to obtain a Building Consent first.
-A building consent is also required to move an existing burner to a new location within your house.
+Before you install a new or replacement woodburner, you will need to get a building consent.
+You will also need a building consent to move an existing burner to a new location in your house.

 - Completed application form

-- Proof of ownership (can be the latest rate demand)
+- Proof of ownership (can be your latest rate notice)

 - A floor plan – showing the proposed location of the woodburner and smoke alarms

-- The manufacturers installation instructions for your chosen burner
+- The manufacturers installation instructions for your burner

-- The manufacturers installation instructions for your chosen flue
+- The manufacturers installation instructions for your flue

 - Roof flashing details

 A building consent for a woodburner follows the same process as all other building consents.
 If you’re putting in a new clean air burner you might be able to get a grant from the Wellington Regional Council.
 Their website also has a list of authorised woodburners so you can make sure it’s compliant before you buy a burner.